whitneyburton/portfolios/students/1806-front/justin-stewart/20180731-justin-stewart-f1.md

 ## Areas of Emphasis

 I set out to get the best understanding and to be able to apply that understanding of HTML and CSS to create functional layouts of webpages and applications.
-I understood coming into this module that programming it a long road, and that road would being here with a foundation of javascript/JQuery.
+I understood coming into this module that programming it a long road, and that road would begin here with a foundation of javascript/JQuery.
 I feel as if I have that foundation I sought out to get with a long road ahead of me.

 ## Rubric Scores